OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/less.md

 **Exception:** If you need something to be on the right side of the screen, you may need `float: right;` in order for it to be pressed against your outer boundaries. `float` is for exactly this: **floating** (having other elements "wrap around") an element (like an image with a paragraph wrapped around it, newspaper style).
 This is more or less the only time you will need `float`.

+**Note** If you need to get multiple items side my side. `float: left` is one way to achieve this... following by `float: left` on the parent container... and it's parent... etc. A preferable solution is to use display inline block, but this can result to small spaces inbetween each element.
+There are multiple ways to get around this, all of which seem kinda hacky, but the simplest way is (in Nick's opinion) is to add a `margin-left: -4px` to the inline-block elements to pull them back together.
+Check out [here](http://css-tricks.com/fighting-the-space-between-inline-block-elements/) for some more solutions.

 ###Never use inline styling
 ***